stayZ3RO/home-network-infrastructure-HA-DNS/README.md

 - Discord webhook stored locally as a secret and excluded from Git
 - Secure remote administrative access implemented with Tailscale
 - Remote SSH access to both Pi nodes validated from outside the home network
-- No public SSH port forwarding required
+- No public SSH port forwarding required- Proxmox host environment deployed for virtualization
+- Ubuntu monitoring VM created under Proxmox
+- Monitoring stack migrated from gaming PC / Docker Desktop to Ubuntu VM / Docker Engine
+- Grafana, Prometheus, Alertmanager, and Blackbox Exporter restored on the VM
+- Monitoring no longer depends on the gaming PC being powered on

 ---